 The benefits of affiliate marketing for the merchant

-Now that you know what affiliate marketing is and how it works, you should have a good idea of the benefits for merchants like you.
+Now that you know what it is and how it works, you should have a good idea of the benefits of affiliate marketing for the merchant.
 Here’s a quick summary:

 - Low risk: Affiliate marketing is a form of performance marketing, which means you only pay for a successful conversion.
 And, because you can decide on commission rates and which types of transaction are valid, you can protect your profit margins.